astronomer/docs/software/manage-platform-users.md

 ### Assign users System Admin roles

-System Admins can be added to Astronomer Software using the **System Admin** tab of the Software UI.
+Use the **System Admin** tab in the Software UI to add System Admins.

 Keep in mind that: